HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-051: Enabling design mode draws green collision box outlines for all objects, the player, and NPCs.
 - FR-052: NPC collision boxes span exactly one tile width for consistent interactions.
 - FR-053: Stomping an NPC spawns a brief star effect at the contact point.
+- FR-054: The home screen displays the game title in 72 px stylized lettering.
+- FR-055: On launch, a black splash screen briefly fades in and out "HPC Games" before showing the home screen.

 ### Content and Levels
  - Default level **Stage 1-1** offers basic terrain (bricks/platforms/coins/pedestrian lights) with NPC combinations and spawn rates (OL, Student, and Officeman NPCs appear more often).